PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 1. BL31 runs BL32 (OP-TEE OS).
 OP-TEE OS modifies the kernel device tree to communicate shared information between OP-TEE OS and the kernel, for example the address and size of the shared memory buffer that is used OP-TEE OS and the kernel.
 1. BL32 runs U-Boot (change from SW to NW).
 1. BL33 (u-boot) runs kernel.

-1. The secure boot chain process has now completed.<!--is that really a step?-->
+The secure boot chain process is now complete.

 ### <a name="section-2-2-2"></a> 2.2.2 AArch64 boot flow